 March Brown Jingler - £1.60

 The Jingler burst onto the scene a few years ago and is slowly gaining a reputation as one of THE dry flies to have in your fly box, especially early season when good upwing hatches are experienced.
 The Jingler can be tied to imitate a variety of upwing species, this is an imitation of the famous early season fly the March Brown (and Large Brook Duns later in the year).
 Jinglers are intentionally tied to be quite scruffy looking so don't be put off by its appearance.
 This is thought to be one of its key ingredients along with the two contrasting hackles.
 A great spring fly.
-Sizes 12 and 14.
+Currently only available in size 14 - size 12 out of stock

 Evening Spinner - £1.50